felixlu/awesome-stars/topics.md

 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the API or Microservice
 - [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 Build context-aware reasoning applications
-- [zimfw/zimfw](https://github.com/zimfw/zimfw) - Zim Framework: Modular, customizable, and blazing fast Zsh framework
+- [zimfw/zimfw](https://github.com/zimfw/zimfw) - Zim Framework: The Zsh configuration framework with blazing speed and modular extensions.
 - [earthly/earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
 - [kernc/backtesting.py](https://github.com/kernc/backtesting.py) - 🔎 📈 🐍 💰  Backtest trading strategies in Python.
 - [caronc/apprise](https://github.com/caronc/apprise) - Apprise - Push Notifications that work with just about every platform!